farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

-# Learning Path 4 - Lab 4 - Exercise 2 - Configure Retention Tags and Policies
+# Learning Path 4 - Lab 4 - Exercise 2 - Configure Retention Policies

 In this exercise, you will implement archiving with MRM retention tags.
 You will then configure retention tags and policies through the Microsoft Purview portal.